Mother and Child Scheme: Background

-Regarding healthcare, international trends such as in the National Health Service of the United Kingdom and elsewhere in Europe were noticed by the Irish political system.
 The office of Minister for Health was created as a separate "Minister of the Government" by the 1946 Ministers and Secretaries (Amendment) Act; this act also created the Minister for Social Welfare.
-Problems such as high infant mortality rates led to an increase in support for health reform.
 The Fianna Fáil government published a much delayed White Paper in 1947.
+In October of that year, Ryan was notified of the objections of the Catholic hierarchy to his scheme.
+The bishops held that the proposals represented an unwarranted State interference in the individual's right to choose their own healthcare, though they made no objection to its most important provision, that it would be free and not means tested.
 This paper was followed by the 1947 Health Act, in which the scheme was provided for in Part III of the act.
 President O'Kelly convened a meeting of the Council of State to consider whether Part III should be referred to the Supreme Court, but he decided against doing so.
-However, the 1948 general election resulted in the surprise fall of Fianna Fáil from government and instead the First Inter-Party Government would be left with the responsibility of implementing the scheme.
+Ryan's Bill was subsequently subject to a court challenge, and the 1948 general election resulted in the surprise fall of Fianna Fáil from government.
+The First Inter-Party Government was left with the responsibility of implementing the scheme.